UlysseTouchais/ShareLoc/index.md

 {% include_relative html/prod_income.html%}

 We do not notice huge differences in terms of product consumptions, but a key observation is that higher income classes tend to buy more products that are negatively correlated with diabetes prevalence whereas lower income buy more products that are positively correlated with diabetes prevalence.
+Low income areas buy 83% more bottled water than high income areas.
+It might be because tap water quality is not as good as in richer areas.
  ## Conclusion and discussion